 American Indians had occupied a unique place since the drafting of the Constitution in citizenship matters.
 Originally, the Constitution’s Article I said that “Indians not taxed” couldn’t be counted in the voting population of states (while slaves were counted as three-fifths of a person).

-The 14th Amendment’s ratification in July 1868 made all persons born or naturalized in the United States citizens, with equal protection and due process under the law.
+The 14th amendment’s ratification in July 1868 overturned Dred Scott and made all persons born or naturalized in the United States citizens, with equal protection and due process under the law.
 But for American Indians, interpretations of the amendment immediately excluded most of them from citizenship.

-There was enough confusion after the 14th Amendment was ratified about American Indian citizenship that in 1870, when the Senate Judiciary committee was asked to clarify the issue.
+There was enough confusion after the 14th amendment was ratified about American Indian citizenship that in 1870, the Senate Judiciary committee was asked to clarify the issue.

-The committee said it was clear, to it, that “the 14th amendment to the Constitution has no effect whatever upon the status of the Indian tribes within the limits of the United States,” but that “straggling Indians” were subject to the jurisdiction of the United States.
+The committee said it was clear that “the 14th amendment to the Constitution has no effect whatever upon the status of the Indian tribes within the limits of the United States,” but that “straggling Indians” were subject to the jurisdiction of the United States.

 The Dawes Act in 1887 gave American citizenship to all Native Americans who accepted individual land grants under the provisions of statutes and treaties, and it marked another period where the government aggressively sought to allow other parties to acquire American Indian lands.

-The issue of American Indian birthright citizenship wouldn’t be settled until 1924, when Indian Citizenship Act conferred citizenship on all American Indians.
-At the time, 125,000 of an estimated population on 300,000 American Indians weren’t citizens.
+The issue of American Indian birthright citizenship wouldn’t be settled until 1924 when the Indian Citizenship Act conferred citizenship on all American Indians.
+At the time, 125,000 of an estimated population of 300,000 American Indians weren’t citizens.